Documentation style tools#

 "The object does not have a docstring"

-Pydocstyle is a tool for checking the compliance of Python docstrings with PEP
+The pydocstyle tool checks the compliance of Python docstrings with PEP 257.

-257. Its configuration can be defined in the The pyproject.toml file.
-By default, Pydocstyle matches all *.py
+Its configuration can be defined in the The pyproject.toml file.

 files except those starting with